 Since the G300s is an ambidextrous mouse, the sides are identical.
 There's an inward curve to rest the thumb on and the mouse has a latex coating for comfort.

 For a palm grip, it's more suited for smaller hands.
 Larger hands may find it a bit awkward due to the placement of the top buttons.

 The Logitech G300s is good for claw grip due to the placement of the top buttons, which are easily reachable, regardless of hand size.

 For a fingertip grip, it's best suited for larger hands, as smaller hands require constant readjustments to reach the top buttons.

 The cable is thin and non-braided.
 Due to its stiffness, it tends to retain the form from the packaging and may get in the way.

-All the buttons are situated on top and they can all be remapped through Logitech's software.
+All the buttons are situated on top, and they can all be remapped through Logitech's software.
 While there's no profile switching button out of the box, you can set one of the buttons to switch between profiles by using the Logitech Gaming Software.

 The mouse clicks are loud, but they shouldn't bother those around you unless you're in a very quiet environment.

 The G300s is compatible with Logitech's Gaming Software and there's onboard memory to store your settings.
 All the buttons are remappable and the RGB lighting can be customized.
 Unfortunately, Logitech's newer G HUB software couldn't detect the mouse.